Phuket Weather - When Is The Best Time to Visit Phuket?

 The Southwest monsoon starts sometime in May, normally around mid-May.
 Can start in early May, can be later in May, but it's pretty predictable.
 The winds change and things get wetter.
 Often starts with a bang, but then settles down.
 July and August can be very nice months.
 September is normally quite wet, and then sometime in October (often after a final flourish of wetness) the winds change again.

 The Northeast monsoon season features winds blowing from the North East - blowing across land bringing slightly cooler air (but it's still hot) and much less rain.
 Since Phuket's beaches are on the west coast, the waters are calm at this time of year, great for beach lovers!
 The season starts sometime in October, but the weather is most stable from November onwards - early season can still be a bit wet sometimes, every year is slightly different.
 Don't blame me if it rains.
 The nights can be cooler from November - February.
 We are just about in the Northern hemisphere, so this is actually winter.
-In the early morning, you often get really clear skies and temperatures can plummet as low as 24°C!
+In the early morning, you often get really clear skies and temperatures can plummet as low as 23°C!
+For sure the weather in Phuket is never cold!

-As you progress into March and April, things get hotter.
-These are the hottest months of the year, so the Songkran Festival on April 13th is a welcome relief.
+As the year progresses, March and April in Phuket are the hottest months of the year, so the Songkran Festival on April 13th is a welcome relief.
 The period February - April is also (I think) the best time for scuba diving in Phuket.
 The winds have normally all but ceased by April, so days can be hot and windless, and anyone who says they don't like aircon is a liar!

 • Karon Beach Webcam